46cl/wp-boilerplate/README.md

 * The `"ico"` key is the name of your font.
 * `"stylesheet-tpl"` contains a path to a template used to generate the final stylesheet associated to your fonts.
 The templating language is [Swig](http://paularmstrong.github.io/swig/), we already provide you a ready-to-use template (located at the specified path above), feel free to edit it.
 * `"svgs"` is where your SVG files are located.
-* Finally, you need to provide a relative path to allow the generated stylesheet to find the fonts.

 Run `npm run watch` in your console and add your new stylesheet to your HTML: